 We created coordinated social media accounts on Facebook and Instagram, as well as email marketing.
 As the campaign gained momentum, the Silver Circle Gallery in Putnam donated their space for 2 continous months of brick-and-mortar exhibitions to augment the fundraising.
 A PR push connected us with the publisher of Ink Magazine, who sent a writer to interview the sisters, and allowed Noemi to design a 6-page layout for the December Issue to coordinate with end-of-year giving.

-Between the sales of the collages and a matching gift from an anonymous corporate donor, the goal of raising $25,000 — which enables the scholarship to continue in perpetuity — was met and surpassed before the deadline.
+Between the sales of the collages and a matching gift from a generous corporate donor, the goal of raising $25,000 — which enables the scholarship to continue in perpetuity — was met and surpassed before the deadline.

 Lots of tears were shed in celebration of a life well lived.